School readiness in Tower Hamlets

 These areas form the foundation for learning including literacy and numeracy.

-The most important thing we do in early years is to ensure that children are learning through play because research tells us that this is the most effective way of supporting children’s development.
-The process of development is sometimes portrayed as one in which children gradually manage more and more aspects of their environments and lives on their own.
-We would not trust two-year-olds to stop going after a ball just because it rolled into the street, get ready in the morning (brush their teeth, find and select their clothes, and get dressed) by themselves, or even clean up their toys without reminders.
+The most important thing we do in early years is to ensure that children are learning through play.
+Research tells us that this is the most effective way of supporting children’s development.
+The process of development is sometimes portrayed as one in which children gradually manage things more independently, with lots of support and modelling from the adults who care for them.

 A very important part of ensuring that children will thrive and flourish is discussing a child’s achievements around the age of two with parents and families.
-This is called the Two Year Old Integrated Review and is an opportunity for early identification of needs, accessing services and implementing interventions if there are concerns about a child’s progress.
+This is called the Two Year Old Integrated Review and is an opportunity if further support and help is needed if there are concerns about a child’s progress.
 Early intervention has a significant impact on the outcomes for children and is the start of the process that leads towards school readiness.

-The Integrated Early Years Service has produced a publication for parents and professionals.
+The Integrated Early Years Service has produced a guide for parents and professionals.
 This document aims to give greater detail on School readiness in Tower Hamlets.